 Common Website Performance Issues in Shared Hosting

 Thousands of sites could be hosted on one physical server, and just one application could affect all other sites hosted on the server.
-Shared host providers must be diligent with monitoring and performance tuning on these servers to ensure that applications run smoothly and don’t have malware running on them.
+Shared host providers must be diligent with monitoring and performance tuning on these servers to ensure that applications run smoothly and don’t have malware running on them (learn more about shared hosting security).
 With the right tools, shared hosting providers can improve site performance for customers while boosting overall revenue.

 Customer Tickets Involve Performance Complaints